 Escalate conversation

 This will increment the “Escalation” level, and reassign the conversation to someone else on your team.
 The new assignee will get a DM of the escalation, and the message will appear in their inbox.
+We’ll provide reports on how often messages are being escalated to help you identify shortcomings in your process.

 Send Slack reminder to assignee